In a world of expanding franchises and multiverses, origin story movies play a key role in the development of our favorite characters.

 Made before the onslaught of Marvel sequels, prequels, and spin-offs, Iron Man remains one of the greatest superhero movies.
 Immortalized by Robert Downey Jr., Tony Stark was a wealthy prodigy of mechanical engineering before he was ever flying around in a suit of armor.

 There's more than one gang of superheroes (and supervillains) with cool superpowers in the MCU.
 Next to the Avengers, there's the X-Men.

-The live-action X-Men movies first appeared on the big screen in 2000, but with X-Men: First Class in 2011, director Matthew Vaughn took us back in time to the 1960s to show us the beginnings of Charles Xavier and his recruiting for his school of mutant students.
+The live-action X-Men movies first appeared on the big screen in 2000, but with X-Men: First Class in 2011, director Matthew Vaughn took us back in time to the 1960s to show us the beginnings of Charles Xavier and his school of mutant students.

 Not yet bald or wheelchair-bound, James McAvoy plays the young British genius as he earns his doctorate in Oxford.
 Meanwhile, Erik Lehnsherr (played by Michael Fassbender) is hunting down Nazis in bloodthirsty vengeance.

 The main goal of X-Men: First Class is to establish the legendary friendship-turned-rivalry between Professor X and Magneto, which is achieved by McAvoy and Fassbender's sparking chemistry.